GlobalPathogenAnalysisService/gpas-cli/README.md

 #### With PyInstaller

-Single file Linux, MacOS and Windows executables are generated for each release.
-These are intended for distribution with the GUI client but may be used independently.
+Static Linux, MacOS and Windows executables are generated for each release.
+These are intended for distribution with the GUI client but may also be used independently.
 These can be downloaded from the 'Artifacts' section of each workflow run listed here: https://github.com/GlobalPathogenAnalysisService/gpas-cli/actions/workflows/distribute.yml